Chelsea, Manhattan: Other

 The Chelsea Piers were the city's primary luxury ocean liner terminal from 1910 until 1935, when the growing size of ships made the complex inadequate.
 The RMS Titanic was headed to Pier 60 at the piers and the RMS Carpathia brought survivors to Pier 54 in the complex, which was destroyed in 2018 although ironwork remains.
 The northern piers are now part of an entertainment and sports complex operated by Roland W. Betts, and the southern piers are part of Hudson River Park.
 The Hudson River Park, designed as a joint city/state park with non-traditional uses, runs along the Hudson River waterfront from 59th Street to the Battery and comprises most of the associated piers.

 Chelsea Park is located between 9th and 10th Avenues, and between 27th and 28th Streets.
 It contains baseball diamonds, basketball courts and six handball courts.

 Chelsea Studios, a sound stage on 26th Street, has been operating since 1914, and numerous movies and television shows have been produced there.

 The Church of the Holy Apostles was built in 1845–1848 to a design by Minard Lefever, with additions by Lefever in 1853–1854, and transepts by Charles Babcock added in 1858, this Italianate church was designated a New York City landmark in 1966 and is listed on the National Register of Historic Places.
 It is Lefever's only surviving building in Manhattan.
 The building, which featured an octagonal spire, was burned in a serious fire in 1990, but stained glass windows by William Jay Bolton survived, and the church reopened in April 1994 after a major restoration.
-The Episcopal parish is notable for hosting the city's largest program to feed the poor, and is the second and larger home of the LGBT-oriented synagogue, Congregation Beth Simchat Torah.
+The Episcopal parish is notable for hosting the city's largest program to feed the poor, and is the second and larger home of the LGBTQ-oriented synagogue, Congregation Beth Simchat Torah.

-The General Theological Seminary of the Episcopal Church's college-like close is sometimes called "Chelsea Square."
+The General Theological Seminary of the Episcopal Church's college-like close is sometimes called "Chelsea Square".
 It consists of a city block of tree-shaded lawns between Ninth and Tenth Avenues and West 20th and 21st Streets.
 The campus is ringed by more than a dozen brick and brownstone buildings in Gothic Revival style.
 The oldest building on the campus dates from 1836.
 Most of the rest were designed as a group by architect Charles Coolidge Haight, under the guidance of the Dean, Augustus Hoffman.
+In 2024, Vanderbilt University entered into a lease with The General Theological Seminary to establish a Vanderbilt campus in New York City.
+"The leasing arrangement is not a merger with The General Theological Seminary.
+The Seminary will continue to operate as a separate entity and maintain its distinct identity and programming."